smartdevicelink/sdl_app_library_guides/docs/Video Streaming for Navigation Apps/Touch Input/index.md

 ### Implementing onTouchEvent Yourself

-If apps want to have access to the raw touch data, the `SDLDidReceiveTouchEventNotification` notification can be evaluated.
+If apps want to have access to the raw touch data, the @![iOS]`SDLDidReceiveTouchEventNotification`!@ @![android,javaSE,javaEE] `Insert Property`!@ notification can be evaluated.
 This callback will be fired for every touch of the user and contains the following data:

 ##### Type
 Touch Type   | What does this mean?